Undeacl/Apple-Avalanche-Final-Build/README.md

 ---

+## 💡 Information
+- This game was created as part of a project designed by the PLTW Computer Science pathway
+- The game took about 3 days to complete

 ## 📖 How It Works
 - The game generates apples with random letters.
 - Each apple displays a letter (A–Z).